 While the information learned from presentations is an important part of the conference, past attendees tell us that the networking opportunities provided by a gathering like this are the most rewarding benefit of attending.
 As a result, we work to make sure we include plenty of time for networking, whether in hallway chats or through structured opportunities such as those below.
 You won’t want to miss these great chances to network.

 Conference kickoff social and WWA Annual Membership Meeting

 Catch up with your wetland colleagues and friends while enjoying light refreshments and a cash bar at this fun event that kicks of Wisconsin Wetlands Association’s 2017 Wetland Science Conference.
-The event will be held in Cricket’s Lounge at the Olympia Resort in Oconomowoc.
+The event will be held in Linwood AB at the Grand Geneva Resort in Lake Geneva.

 Hear highlights from WWA’s work in 2017 during a brief annual membership meeting, then enjoy music from the Garlic Mustard Pickers band.

 Attendees can pick up registration materials, review presentation abstracts, and plan their conference schedule ahead of time.
 Presenters are encouraged to load their presentations.